 I wanted a high-quality backpack that would last a long time

 Before zeroing on Wildcraft Voyager Trolley Backpack I did a bit of research.
-I checked online, read reviews and spoke to few friends who are using it.
+I checked online, read reviews and spoke to a few friends who are using it.
 The response I got – sturdy plus stylish.
 I didn’t come across any major negative review except for some people finding it a bit expensive.
 But frankly, I find it reasonable.
 After all, quality comes at a price.

 What I Got

-I didn’t want to pass the verdict on my bag in a jiffy, so I decided to wait until I had traveled with it for over a month to give a fair review.
+I didn’t want to pass the verdict on my bag in a jiffy, so I decided to wait until I had travelled with it for over a month to give a fair review.
 My thoughts?

 I LOVE THIS BAG.

 This large multifunctional wheeled backpack is so strong that it feels like it was made for the Army.
-The inner and outside compartments are thoughtfully designed keeping in mind the requirements of Urban travelers like me.
+The inner and outside compartments are thoughtfully designed keeping in mind the requirements of Urban travellers like me.
 The Zippers are of good quality and I didn’t face any snag even while zipping them in a hurry.

 There’s abundant space in the bag with various pockets for accessories, laptop, iPad, clothes etc. Additionally, there are a few compartments close to the top of the bag that is good for small items that you need to access easily.
-I use mine for chargers, medicines and hand sanitizer.
+I use mine for chargers, medicines and hand sanitiser.
 There is also a back panel that can to be used for magazines, newspapers, or anything flat.